 With four simple tips of preventative medicine, students can evade the winter bugs and enjoy a healthy spring semester.

 1. Visit UVSC Student Health Services

-UVSC provides students with doctors, licensed nurse practitioners, a psychiatric nurse practitioner, medical assistants, licensed personal counselors, psychologists and personal trainers to assist with any student health-related needs.
+UVSC provides students with doctors, licensed nurse practitioners, a psychiatric nurse practitioner, medical assistants, licensed personal counselors, psychologists and personal trainers on staff to assist with students’ health-related needs.

 "Many students are unaware we even exist," said Rachel Elder, support staff supervisor of Student Health Services.